linode/docs/docs/guides/databases/redis/using-redis-lists-sets/index.md

 ### Sorted Sets in Redis

-Redis has another related data type: Sorted Sets.
+Redis has another related data type: *Sorted Sets*.
 These are Sets that include a scoring system, allowing you to order a Set by element scores.

 Because of ordering, hashes, and labeling of values, Sorted Sets in Redis actually work as a cross between Lists.